 \textbf{Evidence Summarization:} Once the tools and specialized agents have performed their respective tasks in separate environments, the orchestrator agent compiles and summarizes the collected evidence.
 This involves integrating the outputs from various tools and agents, ensuring that all relevant information is coherently synthesized to support the decision-making process.
 The orchestrator agent also resolves conflicting evidence and double-checks the factuality of the information, as errors or hallucinations may arise from the expert models and specialized agents.

 \textbf{Final Answer Deduction:} With the summarized evidence, the orchestrator agent deduces the final answer.
-It applies reasoning based on the accumulated information to arrive at a clear, unambiguous conclusion.
+It applies reasoning based on the accumulated information to arrive at an unambiguous conclusion.
 Depending on the nature and format of the gathered data, the orchestrator agent may generate \texttt{Python} code, which is then executed by an external \texttt{Python} interpreter to derive the final answer.
-If the gathered information does not lead to a perfect answer, the orchestrator agent is designed to select the closest possible option based on the evidence, supplemented by its own perception and knowledge.
+If the gathered information does not lead to a perfect answer, the orchestrator agent is designed to select the closest possible option based on the evidence, supplemented by its own understanding.

-\subsection{Collaboration with specialized agents}
+\subsection{Collaboration with Specialized Agents}

 \textsc{VipAct} incorporates three specialized agents to enhance its visual perception capabilities: focused image captioning, visual prompt description, and focused image comparison.
-These agents provide task-specific, detailed information to the orchestrator agent through function calling in a separate environment, integrating their outputs into the main reasoning process for comprehensive visual analysis.
-The three specialized agents used in our experiments are described below.
+These agents provide task-specific, detailed information to the orchestrator agent through function calling in a separate environment, integrating their outputs into the main reasoning process.
+The three specialized agents are described below.

-\textbf{Focused Image Captioning:} This agent generates detailed image descriptions, optionally emphasizing specific objects or elements relevant to the task by specifying a \texttt{focus} argument.
+\textbf{Focused Image Captioning:} This agent generates detailed image descriptions, optionally emphasizing specific elements relevant to the task by specifying a \texttt{focus} argument.
 The \texttt{focus} argument allows for targeted analysis, ranging from general descriptions to particular aspects like "a red car and the background buildings."
 This flexibility enables the orchestrator agent to obtain precise, task-relevant information from images.
-Empirical evidence demonstrates its effectiveness across a wide range of visual perception tasks, with the focus parameter providing fine-grained control over the generated descriptions.
+Empirical evidence demonstrates its effectiveness across various tasks, with the focus parameter providing fine-grained control over the generated descriptions.